HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 <a hreflang="en" href="https://huggingface.co/docs/transformers.js/index">Transformers.js</a>, developed by <a hreflang="en" href="https://huggingface.co/">Hugging Face</a>, functions as a comprehensive JavaScript library that mirrors the popular Python `transformers` API.
 Under the hood, it relies on ONNX Runtime Web to execute.
 It allows developers to run pre-trained models for various tasks through simple high-level pipelines, not just LLMs.

-From January to November 2025, the npm package downloads almost tripled, also with a notable surge in August 2025 (see the following figure).
+From January to November 2025, the <a hreflang="en" href="https://npm-stat.com/charts.html?package=%40huggingface%2Ftransformers&from=2025-01-01&to=2025-11-30">npm package downloads</a> almost tripled, also with a notable surge in August 2025, as demonstrated in the following figure.

 {{ figure_markup(
   image="genai-tfjs-downloads.png",